DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/onItemSelectionChanged.md

 - The [selectItem()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/selectItem(itemElement).md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#selectItemitemElement') or [unselectItem()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/unselectItem(itemElement).md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#unselectItemitemElement') method is called.

-Alternatively, you can use the [onSelectionChanged](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/onSelectionChanged.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onSelectionChanged') function, which is executed in all the cases above plus when all items are getting selected simultaneously.
+Alternatively, you can use the [onSelectionChanged](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/onSelectionChanged.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onSelectionChanged') function, which is executed in all the cases above, and when all items are selected simultaneously.